Purdue beats quarterback-depleted Illinois 31-24

 THE TAKEAWAY

 Illinois: The game was frightful for the Illini.
-A rash of COVID-19 positive results and the first-quarter injury to fill-in starter Robinson left Illinois fourth-string QB Taylor, who was lifted for one play in the second half after being sacked.
+A rash of COVID-19 positive results and the first-quarter injury to fill-in starter Robinson left Illinois with fourth-string QB Taylor, who was lifted for one play in the second half after being sacked.
 He was replaced for one play by true freshman Deuce Spanner, before limping back onto the field.
+Things look bad for Illinois the next couple of games.

 UP NEXT